The foster manual is the go-to guide for information about your foster dog!

 - Tell them about the dog you are fostering and any helpful information

 - Encourage them to apply online through our website labellefoundation.org

-- Contact your foster coordinator if it is a close family member or friend so we can be sure to reach out to them.
+- Contact your foster coordinator if it is a close family member or friend so we can be sure to flag their application.

 - Advocate for the dog and let us know what type of home the dog would do best in!

 - DO NOT schedule meet and greets without expressed consent from your foster coordinator.

 - DO NOT give your foster dog to anyone else interested in adopting or fostering including friends, family, and neighbors

 - DO NOT give them the foster coordinators phone number without expressed consent from the coordinator.

 - DO NOT promise people the animals.
 The Labelle Foundation reserves complete rights to choose the adopter for the dog.

 Will I need to give medicine to my foster dog?